-The information required in Paragraph OM-2.4.2 should be submitted to the Central Bank by the end of each calendar year.
-It should be addressed to the Executive Director, Banking Supervision, as appropriate.
+The information required in Paragraph OM-2.4.2 should be submitted to the Central Bank within 90 days of the end of each calendar year.
+It should be addressed to the Executive Director, Banking Supervision, as appropriate (see BR-1.1.3).